Work With Drew

 Come as you are.

 Every engagement starts with a discovery call.
-Thirty minutes.
-Free.

-CREDENTIALS & TRAINING
+SELECTED CREDENTIALS & TRAINING

-A decade of rigorous training.
+Over a decade of rigorous training.

 i.Doctoral-level training in trauma, attachment, and identity.